RauliL/plorth/docs/api.md

   <dd>any...</dd>
 </dl>

-Extracts all values from the array and places them into the stack.
+Extracts all values from the array and places them onto the stack.

 ---